abdullahbinmasood02/Frame-Prediction-using-ConvLSTM-and-PredRNN/README.md

-The code assumes directories for train,val and test are present with corresponding subfolders for videos.
+The code uses the dataset from (https://www.kaggle.com/datasets/matthewjansen/ucf101-action-recognition/data) and is trained on first 5 classes.
 Both pred rnn and conv lstm are trained to input 10 frames and predict the next 5.